EdgeLake/edgelake.github.io/docs/training/kubernetes.md

 ## Configuration file

-EdgeLake is a unified program designed to adapt its behavior dynamically based on its configuration settings.
-Unlike docker configurations, Kubernetes configuration file also consists of Kubernetes package configruation information.

-Since Kubernetes containers use a unique internal IP with each deployment, we recommend setting the machine's internal IP address as the overlay IP value in the configurations; otherwise a new policy will be declared when the node reboots.
+Since Kubernetes containers use a unique internal IP with each deployment, we recommend setting the machine's internal IP address as the overlay IP value in the configurations; otherwise a new EdgeLake policy will be declared when the EdgeLake node reboots.

 The configuration is seprated into the 3 parts
 <ul>